Wells next the Sea, Norfolk

 Wells gets its name from the large number of freshwater wells in the area.
 It was originally just called 'Wells', but 'next-the-Sea' was added in the 19th century to distinguish it from other places of the same name.
 Despite the name, however, Wells is not actually on the coast but lies on an inlet surrounded by salt marshes.
 During the 16th century Wells was a busy port, and by the 19th century it was a shipbuilding centre.

 Three shipyards brought a wealth of related trades to the town, including sailmaking and rope manufacture.
 The busy port was a centre for shipping coal, timber, corn, and barley.
 A few maltings and granaries still stand, though many have been converted into housing.
 The arrival of the railway signalled an end to the shipping boom in Wells, and today the port is used mainly by pleasure craft and by crab and whelk fishermen.

-St Nicholas church, near the harbour, dates to the 13th century, though most of the present building is the result of 14th and 15th century remodelling in Perpendicular Gothic style.
+St Nicholas church, near the harbour, dates to the 13th century, though most of the present building is the result of 14th and 15th-century remodelling in Perpendicular Gothic style.
 The church was struck by lightning in 1879 and completely rebuilt.
-In the churchyard is the grave of John Fryer, sailing master abord the HMS Bounty under Captain Bligh.
+In the churchyard is the grave of John Fryer, sailing master aboard the HMS Bounty under Captain Bligh.

 Just a few miles from Wells is the 18th century stately home of Holkham Hall, a true Palladian gem set in superb landscape gardens.

 About Wells next the Sea